 Options may be granted hereunder to Eligible Persons from time to time by the Board.
 Eligibility to participate shall not confer upon any Eligible Person any right to be granted options pursuant to the Stock Option Plan.
 The extent to which any Eligible Person shall be entitled to be granted options pursuant to the Stock Option Plan shall be determined in the sole and absolute discretion of the Board.
-"Eligible Persons" means any director, officer, employee or consultant of the Corporation or an Affiliate of the Corporation (as defined therein) or Permitted Associate of such person.
+"Eligible Persons" means any director, officer, employee or consultant of the Corporation or any Affiliate (as defined therein) of the Corporation or Permitted Associate (as defined therein) of such person.